Hazem-M-Abdelaziz/vector_v1/README.md

 ---

+## ⚙️ Components of the project

+1. Local PC connected to the controller and sending cmds to the high level control of the robot.
+2. rpi mounted on the hardware (acts as the high level control)
+3. arduino borad connected using serial usb to the rpi (acts as the low level control)
+4. Servo motor for steering
+5. Dc motor for rear drive
+6. Power setup for controllers and actuators.
+7. logitech g920 set to send controlling commands to the rpi, which is then handled by the high level and sent to the low level control

+---

 ## 📂 Repository Hierarchy

 The following is the folder structure of the repo. including files, models, and ROS 2 components needed to start working with the project: